eldoy/waveorb-site/app/pages/doc/how-it-works.md

 ### Return values

-Middleware, filters and server action functions can all return data.
-If they return an object, string or false, execution is halted.
+On the server (back-end), middleware, filters and actions return data.
+If they return an object, string or false, execution is halted and the result is sent back to your page in the browser.
 If they don't return anything (undefined), execution continues.

 ```js
 async function($) {